-Healthy nonprofit organizations have great boards, with a layered skillset, truly engaged members, that are passionate about arts space excellence in Edmonton.
+Healthy social purpose enterprises have great boards, with a layered skillset, truly engaged members, that are passionate about arts space excellence in Edmonton.
 From professional development to board information sessions, we are focused on providing the leadership to meet the Edmonton and area arts space needs.
 Board members come from a variety of backgrounds, bringing creative solutions that provide direction to help us in advocating, educating and lobbying for arts space relevant to the artists and arts community.

 Ken Chapman believes infrastructure needs to go beyond the physical sense for a thriving arts community but the physical spaces in which artists work, practice, rehearse, and perform are vital.
 He knows we must make them available in ways that are both secured and sustainable.
 He understands the special challenges abound in the kind of capital-based market model we are required to work in.
 He is intrigued by the combination of unconventional collaborative creativity and conventional development skills it takes to achieve this.